FinestBanana/Capycocoa/README.md

 ```

 ## Modes
-In order to select a specific mode (regular, intense or pastel) add the following command to your .vimrc or init.lua.
+In order to select a specific mode (regular, intense or pastel) add the following command to your .vimrc or init.lua.<br>
 vimscript:
 ```
 let g:capycocoa_contrast_dark='intense'